iMiebaka/LBE/README.md

 ## About <a name = "about"></a> 🏦

-Demo Credit is a cunsumable API platform that let's you created a finacial feature On demo credit you can: create and account with zero charges 😮, transfer funds, and withdraw funds with zero delays.
-Th plaform comes with high level security, to make sure your funds are 💯 percent secured.
+Demo Credit is a consumable API platform that lets you created a financial future.
+On Demo Credit you can: create an account with zero charges 😮, transfer funds, and withdraw funds with zero delays.
+Th platform comes with high-level security, to make sure your funds are 💯 percent secured.

 [Checkout API documentation](https://democredit-e88v.onrender.com)
 ## Tools  <a name = "tools"></a> ⚒️

-The plaform is heavily baked the following tools:
+The platform is heavily baked on the following tools:

 <div style="display: flex; align-items: center">
 <img src="https://knexjs.org/knex-logo.png" width="40"/> <b style="margin-left: 10px">